vis-opt-group/IAPTT-GM/README.md

 ## Dependencies
-You can simply run the following command automatically install the dependencies
+You can simply run the following command automatically install the dependencies 'pip install -r requirement.txt '
-'''
-pip install -r requirement.txt
-'''

 This code mainly requires the following:
 - Python 3.*